GP102

 The training focuses on practical workshops, role-playing, and guided discussions to facilitate understanding and integration of best practices.
 You will leave with a comprehensive plan, simple tools you can reuse, and a solid approach that will guide you in your future projects.

-- A structured approach to comprehensive project planning, even if you learned on the job.
+• A structured approach to planning a project comprehensively, even if you’ve learned on the job.

-- Practical tools that are easy to reuse in your organization to clarify content, build timelines, anticipate risks, and structure costs.
+• Practical tools that are easy to apply within your organization to clarify project scope, develop a timeline, anticipate risks, and structure costs.

-- A stronger vision of your role as a project manager and greater confidence in managing your projects with rigor and consistency.
+• A clearer understanding of your role as a project manager, giving you the confidence to manage your projects with rigor and consistency.

 This training program is designed to help you acquire or strengthen the essential foundations of project planning, even if you already act as a project manager without having received formal training.
 It enables you to adopt a clear and structured approach suited to professional realities where one often has to learn along the way.